Linguistic discrimination

-Linguistic discrimination (also called glottophobia, linguicism and languagism) is unfair treatment of people which is based on their use of language and the characteristics of their speech, including their first language, their accent, the perceived size of their vocabulary (whether or not the speaker uses complex and varied words), their modality, and their syntax.
+Linguistic discrimination (also called glottophobia, linguicism and languagism) is the unfair treatment of people based upon their use of language and the characteristics of their speech, such as their first language, their accent, the perceived size of their vocabulary (whether or not the speaker uses complex and varied words), their modality, and their syntax.
 For example, an Occitan speaker in France will probably be treated differently from a French speaker.

 Based on a difference in use of language, a person may automatically form judgments about another person's wealth, education, social status, character or other traits, which may lead to discrimination.
+This has led to public debate surrounding localisation theories, likewise with overall diversity prevalence in numerous nations across the West.

-In the mid-1980s, linguist Tove Skutnabb-Kangas captured the idea of language-based discrimination as linguicism, which was defined as "ideologies and structures which are used to legitimize, effectuate, and reproduce unequal divisions of power and resources (both material and non-material) between groups which are defined on the basis of language".
+Linguistic discrimination was at first considered an act of racism.
+In the mid-1980s, linguist Tove Skutnabb-Kangas captured the idea of language-based discrimination as linguicism, which was defined as "ideologies and structures used to legitimize, effectuate, and reproduce unequal divisions of power and resources (both material and non-material) between groups which are defined on the basis of language".
 Although different names have been given to this form of discrimination, they all hold the same definition.
-It is also important to note that linguistic discrimination is culturally and socially determined due to preference for one use of language over others.
+Linguistic discrimination is culturally and socially determined due to preference for one use of language over others.
+Using this same logic, this would make many modern slurs considered to be linguistic discrimination.